ejosephslab/pgrna/README.md

 The run time depends on the length of the genome.
 For SARS-CoV-2 (a large RNA virus), typical run time ranges from 1.5 - 2 hours.

 ---------------------------------------
+ Last edit: February 25 2021
- Software version 0.1
+ Software versions 0.9.0

+ Josephs lab
+ Department of Nanoscience
+ Joint School of Nanoscience and Nanoengineering University of North Carolina at Greensboro

- If you spot any bug in our code or if you have any questions or comments, please contact eajoseph@uncg.edu.
+ *If you have any questions, comments, or issues, please contact Eric at eajoseph@uncg.edu.

-February 25 2021